MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 Comprehensive testing after security remediation ensures that vulnerability fixes don't introduce functional regressions while confirming that security improvements are effective.
 This verification process should test both the security aspects and the business functionality of the application.
 Proper testing validates that the application maintains its intended behavior while being more secure.

-In this task, you systematically test the updated ContosoShopEasy application to verify that the two security issues have been resolved and that core functionality remains intact.
+In this task, you systematically test the updated ContosoShopEasy application to verify that the two security issues are resolved and that core functionality remains intact.

 Use the following steps to complete this task: